What is the Original Medicare Fee Schedule and How Does It Work?

-Just as with any other type of insurance, it is important for Medicare to know how much to reimburse providers and other health care professionals for their services – without paying out too much.
-This is why Medicare has developed a fee schedule.
+Just as with any other type of insurance, it is important for Original Medicare to know how much to reimburse providers and other health care professionals for their services – without paying out too much.
+This is why Original Medicare has developed a fee schedule.

-A fee schedule is essentially a complete list of fees that is used by Medicare for the purpose of paying doctors, as well as other types of health care suppliers and / or providers for the services that they have offered to Medicare enrollees.
+A fee schedule is essentially a complete list of fees that is used by Original Medicare for the purpose of paying doctors, as well as other types of health care suppliers and / or providers for the services that they have offered to Original Medicare enrollees.

-Medicare will pay a hospitals and other related providers a set fee or payment amount that is based upon an enrollee’s diagnosis.
-For example, for doctors, laboratory, and other related types of services, Medicare will pay out based upon the actual service and supplies that have been provided at the amount that has been set in the Medicare Fee Schedule.
+Original Medicare will pay a hospitals and other related providers a set fee or payment amount that is based upon an enrollee’s diagnosis.
+For example, for doctors, laboratory, and other related types of services, Original Medicare will pay out based upon the actual service and supplies that have been provided at the amount that has been set in the Original Medicare Fee Schedule.

-How Does the Medicare Fee Schedule Work?
+How Does the Original Medicare Fee Schedule Work?

-The Medicare fee schedule is very extensive, as it sets a pay payment limit amount for literally each and every service or item that a Medicare enrollee may receive.
+The Original Medicare fee schedule is very extensive, as it sets a pay payment limit amount for literally each and every service or item that a Original Medicare enrollee may receive.
 In doing so, the fee schedule uses a set of codes.

 These codes that are set in the Healthcare Common Procedure Coding System, or HCPCS, actually describe each of the related services or items and then relate it to a payment limit.
 It is these codes that physicians and other providers use when filling out claim forms in order to receive payment for their services.

-In addition to just codes for physicians’ services, Medicare also sets payment limits for other health care related services such as:
+In addition to just codes for physicians’ services, Original Medicare also sets payment limits for other health care related services such as:

 - Clinical laboratory tests